-There are no documented rules on this issue, an MLB spokesman said this week.
+There are no documented rules on this issue, an MLB spokesperson said in September.
 The spokesman added: "While this is not a league rule, the playing of the national anthems of the United States and Canada remains an important tradition that has great meaning to our fans.
 The playing of 'God Bless America' at designated games is a club choice."

-NHL Players' Association executive director Don Fehr said in a statement this week that any NHL player would have the union's "full support" if he chooses to make a "peaceful protest" this season.
+NHL Players' Association executive director Don Fehr said in a statement in September that any NHL player would have the union's "full support" if he chooses to make a "peaceful protest."

 U.S. Soccer Federation

-In May, the group that governs the U.S. men's and women's national programs enacted the strictest rules ESPN could find.
+Last May, the group that governs the U.S. men's and women's national programs enacted one of the strictest rules ESPN could find.
 It reads: "All persons representing a Federation national team shall stand respectfully during the playing of national anthems at any event in which the Federation is represented."